clabrecq/Clabrecq-FeelsBook/README.md

 # My APK file is within the outputs subdirectory

-My apk file is called
+My apk file is called app-debug.apk